 Your adventure in the deep south will connect you with the Tamatea vision and give you ideas on how you might work to restore an ecosystem near your place.

 JOIN Expedition Fiordland LIVE

-Two lucky kids are joining us onboard Flightless with their guardian from the 14th - 19th of September 2020 after entering our competition with a video around why they care about their local ecosystem and how they help look after what they care about.
+Two lucky kids joined us onboard Flightless with their guardian after entering our competition with a video around why they care about their local ecosystem and how they help look after what they care about.
 The choice was incredibly tough and the winners were chosen by panel decision between the LEARNZ team, the Department of Conservation and Pure Salt.